wmbrown18/TwitterFingerz/READme.md

 2. Once installed open the Windows command line.
 3. Navigate to the working directory for Xampp using cd.
 	Ex. cd xampp\htdocs
-4. Type "composer require "mongodb/mongodb=^1.0.0 --ignore-platform-reqs"
+4. Type "composer require mongodb/mongodb=^1.0.0 --ignore-platform-reqs"
 	Composer and all the necessary PHP libraries required for this application should now be installed in this folder.

 Web Application Installation
-Follow these instructions to successfully run the Twitter-Fingerz site via your local host.
+Follow these instructions to successfully run the Finance It All site via your localhost.

-1. Unzip the src_tf folder.
-2. Copy the src_tf (unzipped) folder to your XAMPP htdocs folder.
+1. Open your bash to run Git from your command line and cd to your XAMPP htdocs folder.
-	Ex.
-"C:\xampp\htdocs"
+	Ex. cd xampp/htdocs
-3. Double-click the src_tf folder in your htdocs folder.
-4. Double-click the 'TwitterFingers'.
-5. Ensure the 'TwitterFingerz.php' file is inside the folder along with: 'streaming_api2.php', 'table_design.css', and a 'twitteroauth' folder.
+2. Git clone the repository www.github.com/wmbrown18/TwitterFingerz.git
 3. Open the XAMPP control panel and ensure the Apache server is running.
-4. In your web browser's address bar, enter "localhost/" plus the path to your 'TwitterFingerz.php' file: 'localhost/src_tf/TwitterFingers/TwitterFingerz.php'.
+4. In your web browser's address bar, enter "localhost/" plus the path to your 'TwitterFingerz.php' file: 'localhost/TwitterFingerz/TwitterFingers/main.html'.
 5. The website should open to a heading with all of the team members names, and begin the stream of tweets